 At Qubole, we are working on various products to make analysis on top of big data easier and simple.
 One of the core products in this lineup is the Scheduler which offers our users a way to schedule periodic workflows that run at specific intervals.
-Scheduler is an important part of the analytic pipeline as shown by the 60K+ commands already scheduled on our framework, which is being used to schedule various types of workflows like re-partitioning data, logs cleanup, aggregation etc.
+The scheduler is an important part of the analytic pipeline as shown by the 60K+ commands already scheduled on our framework, which is being used to schedule various types of workflows like re-partitioning data, logs cleanup, aggregation, etc.

 This post covers one of the most common uses of the Scheduler – and how we have made it dramatically simpler for our users.

 Qubole workflows can run any combination of Map-Reduce, Pig, Shell Scripts, Hive, and Import/Export commands.
 When running a periodic workflow; specifying the data to be consumed by a single instance of the workflow is one of the most interesting parts.
 In a scheduler like Oozie – this is achieved as follows:

 - An instance of a periodic workflow enumerates the Data Units it wants to work on.

 - It specifies these data units as dependencies for the Scheduler framework (Oozie).

 - When the dependencies are satisfied – the workflow (typically) consumes these data units.

 From very early on – we spent considerable energy making it easier for our users to specify these dependencies: